gigasquid/gigasquid.github.io/source/books/index.markdown

 exercises over a course of seven weeks that will give your brain a gradual doses of functional programming that will have you _living_ Clojure at the end.

-_It is currently in Early Release, but is expected out in April 2015_